rixx/books.rixx.de/data/reviews/harlan-ellison/repent-harlequin-said-the-ticktockman/index.md

   rating: 3
 ---

 This is a tricky one: Repent, Harlequin!, Said the Ticktockman by *Harlan Ellison* is a metaphor against an over-reglemented world.
-It's pretty old, and I'm afraid to my eyes it hasn't aged too well.
-I totally agree with the message, and the scenario isn't bad either, and the language is poetic, but it didn't capture me at all.
+It's old, and I'm afraid to my eyes it hasn't aged too well.
+It's got an important message, and the scenario isn't bad either, and the language is poetic, but it didn't capture me at all.

-On the other hand, even months or years later I can remember the feeling, the vibe, the discomfort of the world described, so I think my initial review was a bit harsh.
+On the other hand, even months or years later I can remember the feeling, the vibe, the discomfort of the world described, so I think my initial review was too harsh.